SwissLife-OSS/squadron-docs/docs/introduction.md

 This are providers for services which can run in a container.
 This offers full isolation on the build server or on local machine.

-> Container Providers requirers Docker to be installed.
+> Container Providers requires Docker to be installed.

 The following container providers are available: